rektsu/surface_attack_manager/README.md

-# PROJECT WORK IN PROGRESS
+# Deprecated project
-# IPV4INFO SHUTTED DOWN
+# IPV4INFO AND PWNDB SHUTTED DOWN

 # surface attack manager
 PoC of a web scrapping based tool that provides bunch of information from an organization by scraping http://ipv4info.com, retrieving most used domains, white lists from an organization and runing a whois scan type in those domains retrieved.